SAGE : A Monte Carlo Simulation Framework for Experiments with Germanium Detectors: Structure of SAGE

-The physical list module is constructed and optimized for germanium detectors by capitalizing the Geant4 intrinsic physical lists, such as \textit{FTFP\_BERT\_HP} \cite{Apostolakis2009}, \textit{G4RadioactiveDecayPhysics}, \textit{G4DecayPhysics} and so on.
-Three avaliable physical lists \textit{SAGEStandardPhysics}, \textit{SAGE0nbbPhysics} and \textit{SAGEBackgroundPhysics} are optimized for different simulation projects.
-Among these three physical lists, the \textit{SAGEStandardPhysics} is the simplest and most efficient one and the other two physical lists are created with different custom attributes inherited from \text{SAGEStandardPhysics}. \textit{SAGE0nbbPhysics} suits for the more precise simulations on the tracks of the electrons emitted by the ${0\nu\beta\beta}$ or ${2\nu\beta\beta}$ decay due to its tiny step limit of electrons.
-While \textit{SAGEBackgroundPhysics} is intended for the ambient and other intrinsic background contributions of germanium detectors.
-It has standard electromagnetic interaction (Livermore low-energy electromagnetic model \cite{Cullen1997} when electrons and photons energy down to about 250 eV), hadronic physics and ion physics. \textit{SAGEBackgroundPhysics} can be used to establish background models and assess the background indices for experiments. \textit{SAGEBackgroundPhysics} has two additional features.
+The physics list module is constructed and optimized for germanium detectors by capitalizing the Geant4 intrinsic physics lists.
+It was designed according to the suggestions of the Geant4 team and the related examples in the Geant4 package.
+Three available physics lists \textit{SAGEStandardPhysics}, \textit{SAGE0nbbPhysics} and \textit{SAGEBackgroundPhysics} are optimized for different simulation projects.
+Among these physics lists, the \textit{SAGEStandardPhysics} is the simplest and most efficient one.
+The \textit{SAGEStandardPhysics} physics list consists of modular physics lists including \textit{G4DecayPhysics, G4EmStandardPhysics\_option3, G4EmExtraPhysics, G4HadronPhysicsFTFP\_BERT, G4HadronElasticPhysics, G4StoppingPhysics, G4IonPhysics}.
+These modular physics lists satisfy the simulation requirements of germanium detectors in most cases, and \textit{SAGEStandardPhysics} is used by default, but more requirements are raised in some instances.
+Based on \textit{SAGEStandardPhysics}, the other two physics lists integrate more features for their simulation aims. \textit{SAGE0nbbPhysics} is tailored for tracking electrons with a smaller step limit of electrons (1 ${\mu}$m rather than 1 mm default value) with about 15 times larger than CPU consuming time.
+With an 1-${\mu}$m step limit for an electron, its track will be terminated when its energy is less than 10 keV, but an 1-mm step limit terminates for 800 keV.
+It can be applied to investigate the characteristics of pulses generated from the charge collections or the pre-amplifier. \textit{SAGEBackgroundPhysics} is intended for the ambient and other intrinsic background contributions of germanium detectors. \textit{SAGEBackgroundPhysics} can be used to establish background models and assess the background indices for experiments. \textit{SAGEBackgroundPhysics} has two additional features.

 \begin{enumerate}[label=(\arabic*), start = 1] \item The ${\beta}$-decay of ${^3}$H.